 While on assignment for The Catholic Sun, Joyce discovered the heart-wrenching story of Catholics who have had to flee the violence and religious persecution in their native Iraq.
 She tells the real-life accounts of two priests she met who were tortured for the faith and how learning their stories led her to abandon herself completely to God’s will.
 Though she’d covered scores of tragedies through the years as a journalist, the plight of the Chaldean Catholic Church pierced her soul and brought her to a new appreciation of her faith and her freedom.
 The inescapable question her listeners face is this: Would I be willing to die for my faith?
 And more importantly, what am I doing to truly live it?

 Fearless Faith: What happens when a Catholic journalist is confronted with a story so explosive she is forced to re-evaluate her faith and what she’s living for?
 Following a series of crises and tragedies in her family, Joyce came upon the story of a Catholic community that has endured 2,000 years of persecution.
-For the first time in her career, she realized there was more at stake than merely reporting the news: God was calling her into action!
-Joyce takes audiences through the powerful encounters she had with two priests who were tortured for the faith as well as the story of a brave pastor, Fr.
-Ragheed Ganni, who refused to close his church and was eventually martyred.
-In taking on the cause of the persecuted Catholics of Iraq who have fled to the U.S., Joyce found healing and peace in her own life.
-She tells listeners about how God’s loving providence through it all led to an amazing series of blessings, including a relative's miraculous healing from blindness.
+For the first time in her career, she realized there was more at stake than merely reporting the news: God was calling her into action and evangelization!
+Joyce takes audiences through the powerful encounters she continues to have with Catholics who have been discriminated against, mistreated and persecuted for their faith in Christ.
+In taking on the cause of the persecuted Catholics of Iraq who now make their home in the U.S., Joyce found healing and peace in her own life.
+She tells listeners about how God’s loving providence through it all led to an amazing series of blessings, including her sister-in-law's miraculous healing from blindness.
 She concludes each presentation by praying the Our Father or Hail Mary in Aramaic, the liturgical language of the Chaldean Catholic Church.
 She also provides an opportunity for audiences to venerate an authenticated, first class relic of St. Lucy, a fourth century martyr.

 Faithful Motherhood: An Unexpected Journey through Darkness and into the Light: A mother of five sons, Joyce Coronel had left behind a promising career to stay home and nurse babies, read Bible stories to preschoolers, volunteer at the children's Catholic school, and yes, teach teenagers how to drive.
 Well, that and write articles for the local Catholic newspaper.
 "We owned every YMCA jersey ever made from 1994 through 2010," Joyce tells audiences.
 "The George Foreman grill at our house never quite cools off and we're on a first name basis at Costco and the urgent care center."
 As the children grew, her beloved parents grew older.
 Joyce describes what so many mothers can relate to: the challenges of balancing children, aging parents, Church commitments and work.
 What happens when one of the teenagers is in the midst of serious rebellion while the youngest is still in second grade?
 And Joyce's sister suddenly dies?
 "There were days I didn't want to get out of bed.
 I wondered if the world might not be better off without me," Joyce tells listeners.
 Then, in an unexpected turn of events, she found healing, peace and a deeper faith.